How to Remove Mortar from Brickwork: A Comprehensive Guide

 What Steps Should You Follow to Clean and Prepare Old Mortar for Reuse?

-6. Screen the Mortar: Once dry, use a fine mesh screen to sift the mortar, removing any remaining large particles and ensuring a consistent texture for the new mix.
+6. Screen the Mortar: Once dry, sift the mortar through a fine mesh screen to remove any remaining large particles, ensuring a smooth texture.

 What are the environmental benefits of reusing mortar?